Depending on what you need, contact your:

 Some individuals offer to produce Iraqi identification cards.
 These cards are not accepted by local authorities and, if used, you could be arrested.
 Only obtain identification cards from relevant Iraqi authorities.

-People claiming to be representing the Australian Government, and offering visas have contacted some individuals.
+People claiming to represent the Australian Government have contacted some individuals to offer visas.
 To protect yourself from visa scams, you should only deal with official Australian Government channels such as the departmental website, Australian Visa Application Centres, or the Australian High Commission or Embassy in your country.
-Visit our Visa Scams page for tips on identifying scams.
+Visit the Australian Government's Visa Scams page for tips on identifying scams.

 More information: